plone/documentation/docs/glossary.md

     Python version management.
     [pyenv](https://github.com/pyenv/pyenv) lets you easily switch between multiple versions of Python.

+UV
+    [UV](https://docs.astral.sh/uv/) is a Python package and project manager, written in Rust.

+uvx
+    `uvx` is a command implemented by [UV](https://docs.astral.sh/uv/) to execute and installs command-line tools provided by Python packages in an ephemeral environment, similar to {term}`pipx`

 pm2
     [PM2](https://pm2.keymetrics.io/) is a daemon process manager.